databubs/Cyclists_2023/README.md

 Data:
 [Click Here to download the previous 12 months of the Cyclistic trip data ](https://divvy-tripdata.s3.amazonaws.com/index.html)

-Downloaded the first 12 months
-Renamed the CSV files to 1 to 12(1.csv,2.csv,3.csv, and so forth Merged 1.csv to 12.csv by using
+Downloaded the first 12 months and extracted to a directory Renamed the CSV files to 1 to 12(1.csv,2.csv,3.csv, and so forth Edited 1:12.csv and added ride_length and day_of_week Merged 1:12.csv by using "setwd" in R Studio Desktop for the directory of the .csv files to get merged_csv

 The data used for this analysis was provided by Cyclistic and consists of trip records from Google Data Analytics Professional Certificate course.
 The data was preprocessed to remove any missing values and ensure consistency in formatting.
 Filling missing values, removed duplicates, and reformatting;alining using R stuidio desktop.